Bowmore 25 Years is a mix of American bourbon and a large proportion of Spanish sherry casks.

 Finish: long, fairly dry and spicy, with toasted oak, espresso, herbs and still a little grapefruit.

 Hard to score: the nose was nice enough, but on the palate it feels less harmonious, lacking some richness.
-The regular price is quite ambitious (see TWE) but it’s now heavily discounted over at Master of Malt.
+When will they go up to 46% ABV and skip the chill filtering?
+The price is okay, see TWE or Master of Malt.